hebmetalmesh/hebmetalmesh.github.io/_posts/2026-07-07-zoo-mesh-complete-guide.md

 | **Mesh Type** | Both ferrule and knotted suitable |

-**🔍 Want a deeper comparison?** The overview above shows the key differences at a glance.
-For a complete breakdown—including structural integrity analysis, animal safety comparisons, corrosion resistance testing, total cost of ownership calculations, and species-specific recommendations—read our dedicated guide: .
-This resource helps you make the right choice for your facility.

 ## Material Grades and Finishes: What to Specify

 ### Stainless Steel 304 vs. 316